Less is more: Architecture

 In architecture, this concept translates into streamlined structures, rational use of space and careful attention to layout and materials.
 Modern architecture saw an evolution of this concept, with architects such as Frank Lloyd Wright, who, while taking a different approach, also advocated simplicity and integration with the environment.

 Cultural influence and criticism

 Placard 'All we need is less' at an environmental demonstration (Switzerland, 2023).

 Influence on other fields

 The principle has influenced various fields such as fashion, art, music and even the minimalist lifestyle.

 Criticism

 Although widely admired, the concept has also been criticized for its sometimes overly rigid approach and lack of warmth or personality in certain designs.
 Some criticism may also emerge from other minimalist concepts or the overuse of the term 'Less is More.'

 Evolution and modern interpretations

 Modern interpretations

 Today, the term is often interpreted more broadly to include ideas such as efficiency, clarity in communication and the importance of the essentials in everyday life choices.

 Evolution and sustainability

-More recently, the principle of Less is More has been integrated into the concepts of sustainability and eco-design, promoting the use of recycled materials and environmentally-friendly production.
+More recently, the principle of Less is More has been integrated into the concepts of sustainability and eco-design, promoting the use of recycled materials, refillable consumer goods and environmentally-friendly production.